To see information relevant to you please log in or Not you?

 The Trust Deed and Rules will always overrule this website or any scheme booklets that we may have issued in the past in the event of any inconsistencies.

-The Fund is managed by a Trustee Company, Nestlé UK Pension Trust Ltd. The trustee company has an overall duty to run the Fund in line with its trust deed and rules and current trust and pensions law.
-It acts through its board of directors, who are generally called ‘Trustees’.
-Please note: this does not mean each director has the same legal duties individually as the trustee company – it is simply a useful shorthand term.
+The Fund is managed by a Trustee Company called Nestlé UK Pension Trust Ltd, which has an overall duty to run the Fund in line with its Trust Deed and Rules and current trust and pensions law.
+This Trustee Company acts through its board of directors, who are generally called ‘the Trustees’.
+Each individual director, or Trustee, might not have the same legal duties as the Trustee Company as a whole – it’s just a quick and useful way to refer to the Trustees.

-The Governance & Compliance Committee (GCC)
+The Governance and Compliance Committee (GCC)

 The GCC has oversight of:

-• the Fund’s audits,
+• the Fund’s audits

-• production of the Trustee Company Report and Accounts,
+• production of the Trustee Company Report and Accounts

-• the management accounts,
+• the management accounts

-• the Fund’s risk register, and
+• the Fund’s risk register and

 • The Fund’s business plan.